-Dry Rot & Wet Rot
+Dry Rot and Wet Rot

 Eradication of dry rot is a specialist task that needs to follow a strict operating criteria.
 Dampcoursing’s expertise in this field is second-to-none.